 Have Rental Prices Risen in the Twin Cities?

-The city of Minneapolis has seen rental prices increase by 17% in the years between 2010 to 2017 or 2.4% per year.
+The city of Minneapolis has seen rental prices increase by an average of 2.4% between 2010 and 2017.

 California Passed Rent Control Statewide Right?